nfthomas/ttb-label-app/README.md

 - Single-page application (SPA) with no redirects.
 This allows the user to scroll back and forth between the image upload and results without losing state.
 - Uses structured input fields for consistent data entry.
 This is supported with PrimeVue components.
+- Uses custom CSS to override PrimeVue styles: this forces a consistent layout, but assumes mobile browsers won't be used as reactivity is limited.

 ## Tools